NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

             # END NEW
 ```

+### Step 3.4.4 Clean up
-Before closing out on `viewport_scene.py` we must not forget our `destroy()` function to clear the scene and un-register our unique SceneView from the Viewport.
+Before closing out on `viewport_scene.py` don't forget to call `destroy()` to clear the scene and un-register our unique SceneView from the Viewport.

 ```python
 ...